mellowsea/TheMellow/src/Poems/The-Beauty-of-Sleep.md

 ---
 title: The Beauty of Sleep
 slug: The-Beauty-of-Sleep
-excerpt: I love the sweet seduction of warm dripping pool.
+excerpt: I love the sweet seduction of its warm dripping pool.
 I swim and luxerate in its bath knowing I'll return to the shore.
 Will I one day dip my head and find it deeper than I could ever know?
 date: 2022-05-01T00:00:00
 author: Dave Winnyk
 ---